godaddy/engineering/_posts/2019-07-19-secrets-gpg-blackbox-docker-an-experimental-approach.md

     photo: https://avatars.githubusercontent.com/mayank23
 ---

-This post dicusses an experimental containerized approach for using Blackbox, created by StackOverflow, to secure secrets.
+This post describes an experimental containerized approach for using Blackbox, created by StackOverflow, to secure secrets.
 We'll have a detailed walkthrough about compiling our own version of GPG and Blackbox and running them on a container.

 > **Secrets:** protected data such as passwords, ssl certificates, or any other data needing protection.